maryam-mardani/Vero-PHP-Code-Challenge/README.md

 - `externalId` is `null` or any string up to 255 characters in length
 - `status` is one of `NEW`, `PLANNED` or `DELETED` and the default value is `NEW`.

-You should throw proper errors if a rule is not met.

 ## Task 3:
 Set a logic which automatically calculates `duration` based on `start_date`, `end_date` and `durationUnit` as you know that: